 Final examination is evaluated by 70 points at maximum.
 Examination has two compulsory parts - written part (max.
 50 points) and verbal part (max.
 20 points).
 To qualify for verbal part it is necessary to gain at least 20 points from the written one.
 To pass the exam it is necessary to gain at least 15 point in the verbal part.

 Language of instruction

-The aim of the subject is education and training in programmable logic controllers PLC that are frequently used for control of machines, production lines and technological processes.
-Students make equating with architecture and circuits of PLC, basic features and modules.
-They will be able to develop programs in simple programming languages of PLCs (Ladder, Instruction list, FBD) as well as in languages of sequential processes (SFC, Grafcet).
+The aim is education in programmable logic controllers (PLC or PAC) that are frequently used for control of machines, production lines, technological processes, etc. Students make equating with architecture and circuits of PLC, basic features and modules.
+They will be able to develop programs in standard programming languages of PLCs (Ladder, FBD, ST, SFC).
 They will be informed about possibilities to interconnect PLCs and SCADA and be focused on fault-tolerance and safety PLC.